Update Windows installation media with Dynamic Update

 Note

-Starting in February 2021, the latest cumulative update and servicing stack update will be combined and distributed in the Microsoft Update Catalog as a new combined cumulative update.
-For Steps 1, 9, and 18 that require the servicing stack update for updating the installation media, you should use the combined cumulative update.
+Starting in February 2021, the latest cumulative update and servicing stack update is combined and distributed in the Microsoft Update Catalog as a new combined cumulative update.
+For Steps 1, 9, and 17 that require the servicing stack update for updating the installation media, you should use the combined cumulative update.
 For more information on the combined cumulative update, see Servicing stack updates.

 Note